Autonomous shuttle project: Adastra

 With our partners Smart City Consultancy Limited and Ohmio UK, our £325,000 feasibility study into the deployment of autonomous shuttles integrated with other transport options via mobility hubs (transport interchanges) will help us to understand our communities’ perceptions around the safety and operation of self-driving passenger transport shuttle services.

-We have showcased the shuttle to the public, business leaders, and businesses at EVEX 2025 and The Big Bus Show 2025.
-More shuttle showcase events are planned before March 2026, so we can raise awareness about connected autonomous mobility services and gather feedback.
+We have showcased the shuttle to the public, business leaders, and businesses at EVEX 2025 on Trinity Park, The Big Bus Show 2025 at Stonham Barns, Mildenhall Hub, and at East Point Pavilion in Lowestoft to raise awareness with communities across the county about connected autonomous mobility services and to gather feedback.

 The shuttle and a service